License Code

-Administrators can download license codes from the same secure customer site where the software is downloaded.
-End users should obtain codes from their administrators.
+Administrators of purchased software and private trials must download their license codes from the same secure customer site where the software is downloaded.

 License Configurations